Skip to navigation Skip to content

 How does a prescriber write a prescription for growth hormone?

 The Authority request must be written for a quantity sufficient for one month's treatment, with up to 5 repeats.
 Only some brands of growth hormone are listed for these patients.
-Refer to a PA if unsure.
+Refer to a PA if not sure.